zsjnb7/ThermoONet-Comet/README.md

 1. Nucleus size estimation from water production data
 2. Physical parameter optimization through inverse modeling
 3. Comparative studies with large sample of comets
-## Note on Application
+## Notes
-The size inversion code is specifically designed for comet C/2002 Y1 (Juels-Holvorcem).
-When applying to other comets:
+1. The code requires GPU acceleration for efficient computation
-Modify input files accordingly;
+2. File paths in the code need to be adjusted according to your local directory structure
-Adjust the activity peak position in the class based on the water curve peak;
+3. For different comets, adjust the activity peak position in the Size_inverse class
-The annealing algorithm runs 30 cycles by default for balance between precision and computational time;
+4. The annealing algorithm runs 30 cycles by default for size inversion
 ## References
 This implementation is based on deep-learning-driven thermophysical modeling for cometary activity ([Zhao et al., 2025](https://doi.org/10.1051/0004-6361/202554703)).
 ## License